AimRT/AimRT/document/sphinx-en/tutorials/interface_cpp/channel.md

 }  // namespace aimrt::channel
 ```

-Developers can call the `GetPublisher` and `GetSubscriber` methods in `ChannelHandleRef` to obtain `PublisherRef` and `SubscriberRef` type handles for specified Topic names, used for Channel publishing and subscribing respectively.
-Notes for using these two methods:
+Developers can call the `GetPublisher` and `GetSubscriber` methods in `ChannelHandleRef` to obtain `PublisherRef` and `SubscriberRef` type handles for specified Topic names, which are used for Channel publishing and subscribing, respectively.
+Notes on using these two methods:
   - These interfaces are thread-safe.
-  - These interfaces can be used during both `Initialize` and `Start` phases.
+  - These interfaces can be used during both the `Initialize` and `Start` phases.

-The `PublisherRef` and `SubscriberRef` handles provide a protocol-type-agnostic API interface.
-However, developers only need to directly call their provided interfaces when wanting to use custom message types.
+The `PublisherRef` and `SubscriberRef` handles provide a protocol-agnostic API interface.
+However, unless developers intend to use custom message types, they typically do not need to directly call these interfaces.

-AimRT officially supports two protocol types: **Protobuf** and **Ros2 Message**, and provides Channel interface encapsulation for these two protocol types.
-Apart from different protocol types, these two sets of Channel interfaces maintain consistent API styles.
-Developers can directly use these protocol-bound Channel interfaces.
-Corresponding CMake targets should be referenced when using:
+AimRT officially supports two protocol types: **Protobuf** and **Ros2 Message**, and provides Channel interface encapsulations for these two protocol types.
+Apart from the different protocol types, the overall API style of these two sets of Channel interfaces is consistent.
+Developers generally use these protocol-bound Channel interfaces directly.
+The corresponding CMake Targets must be referenced when using them:
-- Protobuf Channel: Requires CMake reference to `aimrt::interface::aimrt_module_protobuf_interface`
+- Protobuf Channel: Requires CMake reference to `aimrt::interface::aimrt_module_protobuf_interface`;
-- Ros2 Channel: Requires CMake reference to `aimrt::interface::aimrt_module_ros2_interface`
+- Ros2 Channel: Requires CMake reference to `aimrt::interface::aimrt_module_ros2_interface`;

-Developers can also use the `MergeSubscribeContextToPublishContext` method to transmit context information from the subscribe end to the publish end, which can be used to connect the entire data pipeline.
-For details, please refer to the Context chapter.
+Developers can also use the `MergeSubscribeContextToPublishContext` method to pass context information from the subscribe side to the publish side, which can be used to connect the entire data pipeline.
+For details, refer to the Context section.

 ## Publish

-AimRT provides two style interfaces for message publishing: **Function-style** and **Proxy-style**:
+AimRT provides two styles of interfaces for publishing a message: **Function Style** and **Proxy Style**:

-- Function-style interface:
+- Function Style Interface:
 ```cpp
 namespace aimrt::channel {